"Once we believe in ourselves, we can risk curiosity, wonder, spontaneous delight, or any experience that reveals the human spirit."

 Coaches also help patients cultivate self-awareness, self-compassion, and self-care and to create better habits and more empowering beliefs that support their dreams and goals for a better future.

-A coach is not qualified to diagnose or treat psychological problems and should refer clients who are struggling with such issues to a therapist.
+Only you know the answer to that.
+And, it's important to note that a coach is not qualified to diagnose or treat psychological problems.
+A good coach will refer clients who are struggling with such issues to a therapist.

-Therapy is often very helpful for people who are experiencing depression, phobia, trauma, addiction, and destructive behavior.
+Therapy is often very helpful for people who are experiencing depression, phobia, trauma, complicated grief, addiction, and destructive behavior.
 It often helps people move from a place of floundering to one of functioning again.

 What does a coach do?

-As a coach, I’m trained to listen intuitively, to ask insightful questions, to help clients uncover, articulate and live from their deepest values, to use their skills/gifts to create more joy and meaning, and to identify conflicting beliefs or priorities that are preventing true happiness.
+I’m trained to listen intuitively, ask insightful questions, observe patterns of thought/behavior that are hindering progress, help clients uncover, articulate and live from their deepest strengths and values, use their skills/gifts to create more meaning and momentum, and to identify conflicting beliefs or priorities that are preventing true well-being and contentment.

 Through mindful awareness and deliberate action plans, I help clients set meaningful, achievable goals to live a more healthy, balanced, joyful, and integrated life.